 - Submit the initial AMCAS/AACOMAS application.

-– The portals open May 1 for submission.
-While this isn’t a hard deadline, the earlier you submit, the better.
+– The portals open in May for application submission.
+While this isn’t a hard deadline, the earlier you submit, the better as most schools admit on a rolling basis.

 - Send in MCAT scores if you haven’t already.